hfboyce/my-website/content/authors/admin/_index.md

 role = "Data Scientist"

 # Short bio (displayed in user profile at end of posts)
-bio = "Training machine learning models in the morning and myself in the evening."
+bio = "Discovering and displaying impactful insights from data"

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = ""